lapalme/pyrealb/demos/basketball/docs/SportSettSum.md

     )
 ```

 So we see that there is a clear separation between the word choice and the organization within a sentence which is the job of the  [Realizer](../Realizer.py)  class.
-This clear separation ensures that the sentence organization is the same between both English and French sentences.
+Sentence organization is thus identical between English and French sentences.

 As an example of a method in `Realizer`, we describe how the performance of a player is realized.
 It has three parameters: